 What are the key risks?

-• Protection from the Financial Ombudsman Service (FOS) does not cover poor investment performance.
+Protection from the Financial Ombudsman Service (FOS) does not cover poor investment performance.
 If you have a complaint against an FCA-regulated firm, FOS may be able to consider it.
-Learn more about FOS protection here.
+Learn more about FOS protection here: https://www.financial-ombudsman.org.uk/consumers

-• The percentage of the business that you own will decrease if the business issues more shares.
-This could mean that the value of your investment reduces, depending on how much the business grows.
+The percentage of each investee company that the Fund owns will decrease if the business issues more shares.
+This could mean that the value of your investment in each investee company reduces, depending on how much the business grows.
 Most start-up businesses issue multiple rounds of shares.

-If you are interested in learning more about how to protect yourself, visit the FCA’s website.
+If you are interested in learning more about how to protect yourself, visit the FCA’s website here: https://www.fca.org.uk/investsmart

 Where SFC Invests